On the Applicability of Registration Uncertainty: The Ambiguity of Registration Uncertainty

 In the DPR setting, let $I_\mathrm{t}$ and $I_\mathrm{s}$ respectively be the target and source images $I_\mathrm{t} ,I_\mathrm{s}: \Omega_I\rightarrow\mathbb{R},\Omega_I\subset\mathbb{R}^d, d=2\: \mathrm{or} \: 3$.
 The algorithm discretizes the transformation space into a set of $K$ displacement vectors, $\mathcal{D} = \{\mathbf{d}_k\}_{k=1}^K, \mathbf{d}_k\in\mathbb{R}^d$.
 These displacement vectors radiate from voxels on $I_\mathrm{t}$ and point to their candidate transformation locations on $I_\mathrm{s}$ \cite{Sotiras}.
 For every voxel $v_i$, the algorithm computes a unity-sum probabilistic vector $\mathcal{P}(v_i)=\{P_k(v_i)\}_{k=1}^K$ as the transformation distribution. $P_k(v_i)$ is the probability of displacement vector $\mathbf{d}_k$.
 In a standard DPR, the algorithm takes a displacement vector that has the highest probability in $\mathcal{P}(v_i)$ as the most likely transformation $\mathbf{d}_m$.

 Conventionally, the uncertainty of registered $v_i$ is quantified by the Shannon entropy of $\mathcal{P}(v_i)$ \cite{Lotfi}.
 Since the algorithm takes $\mathbf{d}_m$ as its ``point-estimate", the entropy provides a measure of the extent of dispersion from $\mathbf{d}_m$ of the rest of displacement vectors in $\mathcal{D}$.
 If other displacement vectors are all as equally likely to occur as $\mathbf{d}_m$, then the entropy is maximal, which indicates that it is completely uncertain which displacement vector should be chosen as the most likely transformation.
 When the probability of $\mathbf{d}_m$ is much higher than that of other displacement vectors, the entropy decreases, and there is greater certainty that $\mathbf{d}_m$ is the correct choice.
-For example, Fig.1(a) shows two discrete transformation distributions $\mathcal{P}(v_l)$ and $\mathcal{P}(v_r)$. $\mathcal{P}(v_l)$ is uniformly distributed, and its entropy is $E(\mathcal{P}(v_l))=2$. $\mathcal{P}(v_r)$ has an obvious peak, and its entropy is $E(\mathcal{P}(v_r))\approx1.36$, which is lower than $E(\mathcal{P}(v_l))$.
-For a registered voxel, the entropy of its transformation distribution is usually mapped to a color scheme, such as in Fig.1(b).
-Clinicians can infer the level of confidence of the registration result by the color of the voxel.